nandstand/site/content/_index.md

 Hello!
 I'm Christian Fuller, a technical writer from the Mississippi Gulf Coast.
 Previously, I worked as a developer in a scientific computing setting, where I was part of a team that maintained and deployed software on an HPC cluster.

-In that role, I wrote documentation to help onboard developers, authored troubleshooting guides for operations and management staff, and owned the docs for a cross-domain solution.
+In that role, I wrote documentation to help onboard developers, authored troubleshooting guides for operations staff, and owned the docs for a cross-domain solution.
 I found that I loved that part of the work, so I decided to make it my focus.

 I attended the University of New Orleans, initially majoring in English before making the switch to Computer Science, graduating magna cum laude in 2023.